Osteoarthritis is a condition that causes joints to become painful and stiff. It's the most common type of arthritis in the UK.

 As part of normal life, your joints are exposed to a constant low level of damage.
 In most cases, your body repairs the damage itself and you do not experience any symptoms.

 But in osteoarthritis, the protective cartilage on the ends of your bones breaks down, causing pain, swelling and problems moving the joint.
-Bony growths can develop, and the area can become red and swollen.
+Bony growths can develop, and the area can become swollen and red.
+(Redness can be harder to see on brown and black skin.)

 The exact cause is not known, but several things are thought to increase your risk of developing osteoarthritis, including: